dylanhogg/gptauthor/README.md

 ![A GPT human cybord writing a manuscript](https://github.com/dylanhogg/gptauthor/blob/main/docs/img/header.jpg?raw=true)

+## How It Works

+1. **Install GPTAuthor:** Using pip as described below.
+1. **Human written story description:** You describe, in a yaml file, the story outline, writing style, characters etc. This is your story prompt.
+(See an example [story prompt](https://github.com/dylanhogg/gptauthor/blob/main/gptauthor/prompts-openai-drama.yaml)).
+1. **Run GPTAuthor:** As described below.
+1. **AI generateed synopsis:** Given the story prompt, GPTAuthor uses ChatGPT to automatically turn this into a synopsis that has chapter summaries for the number of chapters you specify.
+1. **Human review:** You are given a chance to review the synopsis and (optionally) make changes, only proceeding to the next step if/when you are happy with the synopsis.
+If the Synopsis is not good enough, you can quit and generate another.
+I usually find that the synopsis pretty good after a few iterations.
+1. **AI generated chapters:** Each chapter is iteratively written by ChatGPT given the common synopsis and previous chapter.
+(This approach is to keep token count low).
+1. **Final result:** The synopsis and all chapters are written to files as Markdown and HTML for your reading pleasure.
+See an [example result about the Nov 2023 OpenAI leadership crisis](https://github.com/dylanhogg/gptauthor/blob/main/samples/openai-drama-20240131-224810-v0.5.0-gpt-4-0125-preview.md).

 ## Installation

 You can install [gptauthor](https://pypi.org/project/gptauthor/) using pip, ideally into a Python [virtual environment](https://realpython.com/python-virtual-environments-a-primer/#create-it).